 - Students must have at least 88 SCU credit units completed by the time they would begin their Washington Semester and a GPA of 2.75 or higher.

-- Complete the Study Abroad application by January 6, 2020: Your application will be forwarded to the political science department for final approval.
+- Complete the Study Abroad application by December 14, 2023, 11:59 PM PT.
+Your application will be forwarded to the Political Science Department for final approval.

 - Once the Study Abroad Office and the Political Science Department approve your application, you may apply directly to American University on their website.
 SCU is a member institution.
 Our CEEB code is 4851.